 - Bring something red and black to wear on Flamenco Night (it’s a paid optional dinner)

-- There is a Moroccan Belly Dancing Dinner (paid optional) where people bought Moroccan attire to wear.
+- There is a Moroccan Belly Dancing Dinner (paid optional) where people bought Moroccan attire.

 - Bring enough cash to tip your tour guide, driver, and local guides.
 The recommended amount is 2 euros per day per staff.
-In addition to our main tour guide and driver, there was one local guide in Morocco that stayed with us for 5 days and a local guide in Fez that took you through the Medina.
-That adds up to a total of at least 72 euros (144 for both Jacob and I).
+In addition to our main tour guide and driver, one local guide in Morocco stayed with us for 5 days, and a local guide in Fez took you through the Medina.
+That adds up to at least 72 euros (144 for both Jacob and me).